Goal & Deadline

 Contributors can give money to your campaign using a credit card or PayPal account - it's up to you whether you'd like to accept one or both types of payment.
 Let your contributors know they can use PayPal even if they don't have an account set up.
 Keep in mind that campaigns offering tax-deductible perks can only accept funds through PayPal.
 For more information on payment setup, see:

-Indiegogo can only accept and disburse funds in U.S. Dollars, Euros, Pound Sterling, and Canadian Dollars.
+Indiegogo accepts and disburses funds in U.S. U.S. Dollars, Euros, Pound Sterling, Australian Dollars and Canadian Dollars.
 If your bank account is not in same currency as your campaign, you may be charged an exchange fee by your bank.

 Receiving Your Funds